SIMEXP/niak/niak_read_me.txt

 ==What do the NIAK exactly do ?==
 At release 1.0, the NIAK will include the necessary components for fMRI data pre-processing and linear modelling and will deal with a variety of file [http://code.google.com/p/niak/wiki/FileFormats formats].
 The Milestones of the project can be found [http://code.google.com/p/niak/wiki/Milestones here].

 The kit is now at its very early stage of development and does not yet include a lot of functionalities.
-Available features (release 0.2) are :
+Available features (release 0.3) are :
   * reader/writer for MINC1, MINC2, NIFTI and ANALYZE files
   * the pipeline system
-  * A few bricks for fMRI data preprocessing (slice timing, spatial smoothing, temporal filtering).
+  * All the necessary bricks for fMRI data preprocessing (slice timing, spatial smoothing, temporal filtering).
+  * A pipeline template for fMRI preprocessing

 ==Who has contributed to the NIAK ?==
 The kit was initially designed and assembled by Pierre [http://wiki.bic.mni.mcgill.ca/index.php/PierreBellec Bellec] at the !McConnell Brain Imaging Center, Montreal Neurological Institute, !McGill University, Canada, 2008.